Xanzhu

 EmulateSupports non-ARM systemsSlower, potential performance issues

-Select Virtualize to leverage Apple Silicon's efficiency.
+Select Virtualise to leverage Apple Silicon's efficiency.

 Emulation is slower but supports older systems.
-Pre-built VMs are also available via the UTM Gallery.
+Pre-built VMs are also available via the UTM Gallery

 Operating System